Model Compiler

 Select Advanced Options (Optional)

 Each runtime and device has a set of advanced options.
 These options include but are not limited to choosing a calibration dataset for quantization, setting the NMS threshold, selecting an optimization level, and defining max classes.
+Optimization levels can be lazy, normal, or hard.
+Lazy optimization level will result in a rapid compile time but reduced performance relative to normal and hard optimization levels.

 Start Model Compilation